justinlees/Custom-FL-Framework/readme.md

     This Framework also provides privacy by implementing Differential Privacy(DP) and Secure-Agg mechanisms.
 So the local gradients will be secured against Gradient and Model inversion attacks.

-Below, we mentioned the steps to follow for using this framework start Federated Learning and predict the new unseen data.
+Below, we mentioned the steps to follow for using this framework to start Federated Learning and predict the new unseen data.

 #### NOTE:Currently this framework doesn't have a global server.
 So we have provided the server files as well to run at your system.